 I wanted to give an update on my training and what I have planned so far for 2017.
 Registration for the Sun Mountain 50k got pushed to the 9th January so I will be doing that in a few days time!

 I have myself a few smaller trail races signed up including, Run Ridge Run, Cap Crusher and Alice Lake.
-I’ve gone with the shorter distances at these races.
-During my training, I can become quite wrapped up in my zone work that it is good to let go with a fun race.
+I’ve signed up for the shorter distances at these races.
+During my training, I can become quite wrapped up in my zone work that it is good to let it all go with a fun race.
 I’m also fairly excited that I managed to sign up for the Squamish 23km race in August which is going to be great fun and I get to run it with my bestie!

 I will be running just one road race before the BMO which is the First Half Half Marathon that I enjoyed last year.
 I thought it would be a good race to focus purely on a more aggressive tempo pace slightly above my zone 1.

 Currently, my training has been going well.
 I’ve pushed my longest run now to 24km along with multiple easy runs during the week to aid the progression.
 I’ve been using the treadmill at the gym to work on a tempo effort, which has been tough, but I see the benefits with my longer runs.
 I’ve been trying to push three days a week at the gym for some focused weight training, but due to a busy time at work, I’ve only managed about 2 times a week.

 I already have myself another Lactate and Energy usage test in January that will give me some updated figures to target in my training.
 Hopefully, I will see some nice improvements and I can push the pace a little more on the long runs.
 I’ve been carefully trying to keep around 150BPM on my easy/long runs which is a little lower than my directed target of 153BPM but I’ve seen some benefit reserving myself a little to sustain me.